Azuro-protocol/images-generator/README.md

 ## Publish

 Publish npm package with `npm run publish`.
-For access to `@azuro-protocol` scope ask Pavel Ivanov or Stas Onatskiy.
+For access to `@azuro-org` scope ask Pavel Ivanov or Stas Onatskiy.